Configuring Forms Based Authentication in SharePoint 2013 – Part 1 – Creating the Membership Database

 –> What if the user does not exist? it said a different user.
 And when I try using local to connect to the database it doesn’t work, so I tried .\Sharepoint to access it like I usually did to connect to my sharepoint database.

-• Right – although my SQL Server installation is just at (local), you do have to point it to wherever the SQL Server you’re going to use resides.
+Right – although my SQL Server installation is just at (local), you do have to point it to wherever the SQL Server you’re going to use resides.

 If you’re installing aspnetdb on the same SQL Server as SharePoint, I really would expect the app pool user to exist in it (Otherwise, what is SharePoint using to connect with?).
 If it’s a separate database though, you will have to add the app pool user using the ‘New Login…’ menu item.

-2. Gero says:
+2. Gero Avatar

 Thanks for answering Chris.
 SharePoint actually creates its own “Server” and stores multiple Data Bases in there to use for Central Admin, and any other Web Applications so you wouldn’t be modifying any of the SharePoint databases but just placing a new one on the same server.
 Just the way I see it.
 But still your instructions are the best I’v seen anywhere and they are great help, just adding my 2 cents.

-3. Felix Zhang says:
+3. Felix Zhang Avatar

 Hi,